 The head librarian is responsible for the overall management of all library functions.
-He or she plans for and authorizes the acquisition of all library materials, equipment, and supplies and recommends policies to facilitate their use.
-The head librarian is a member of the faculty.
+He or she plans for and authorizes the acquisition of

 ADMINISTRATIVE BODIES

 PRESIDENT'S ADMINISTRATIVE COUNCIL

 The President's Administrative Council is composed of the president, the Dean of Academics, the Dean of Students, the chief financial officer, and the chief development officer.
 The Administrative Council usually meets weekly or as determined by the president, who serves as chairman.
 The Administrative Council provides counsel to the president on the affairs of the University and serves as the primary planning committee for the University.
 The president ensures that minutes of the Administrative Council are maintained.